Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 22.22.34 UTC
+- WIB: Sabtu, 8 Februari 2025 23.26.58 UTC
-- WITA: Sabtu, 8 Februari 2025 23.22.34 UTC
+- WITA: Minggu, 9 Februari 2025 00.26.58 UTC
-- WIT: Minggu, 9 Februari 2025 00.22.34 UTC
+- WIT: Minggu, 9 Februari 2025 01.26.58 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: technology
+Kategori: inspirational